 Crossing the northern Atlantic on the Queen Mary II to England (followed by a week in Salisbury, Stonehenge, and Bath)

-Switzerland and the Rhine: (beginning with a week in Interlaken, the Alps, and Basel) Rhine River cruise to Amsterdam
+Switzerland and the Rhine: A week in Interlaken, the Alps, and Basel; Rhine River cruise to Amsterdam

 Travels in 2020